nltk/nltk_book/en/app-chart.rst

 =======================

-Chart Parsing is a parsing algorithm that uses dynamic programming, a technique described in Section sec-algorithm-design-strategies_.
+Chart Parsing is a parsing algorithm that uses dynamic programming, a technique described in Section sec-algorithm-design_.
 It extends the method of well-formed substring tables from Section sec-parsing_.